Hawalaa/Dealer-Plus/README.md

 </details>

 <details>
-    <b>Sample output of creating, updating, or getting the detail of a vehicle model</b>
+    <summary>Sample output of creating, updating, or getting the detail of a vehicle model</summaryb>

     {
       "href": "/api/models/1/",